mcminickpt/mcmini-doc/docs/source/usage/tutorial-basic.rst

    ***** Model checking completed! *****
    Number of traces: 1

-And while it is overkill here, we may prefer a more detailed overview with line numbers from the original source code.
+And while it is overkill here, we may prefer to use 'mcmini-annotate' for a more detailed overview with line numbers from the original source code.
+*(NOTE:  To use* **mcmini-annotate**, *below, you must have first compiled McMini with '-g3'.
+If not, you can quickly re-compile with:* **make clean && make -j8 debug** *)*

-We can either pass on the desired trace sequence:
+We can invoke 'mcmini-annotate' either either as:

 > :code:`./mcmini-annotate -t '0, 0, 0, 0, 1, 1, 1, 1, 0,' ./one-mutex`

-or more simply, pass on the original flags:
+or more simply, pass on the original flags as given by 'mcmini':

 > :code:`./mcmini-annotate -t 0 ./one-mutex`